Rolling Process: Definition, Working Principle, Application, and Defects

 Tandem rolling mills

 Tandem rolling mills use more than two sets of rollers on each side of the metal sheet.
-For example, using 10 different size roller on one side and the same size roller sets on the opposite side.
+For example, using 10 different size rollers on one side and the same size roller sets on the opposite side.
 This is essential when you want to apply heavy force and you won’t load distribution to be linear.

 rolling process